 (5) After the creation, the main thread will wait for the finish of all philosopher threads using pthread_join() API.

 After all threads have been joined successfully, the function will print a sentence like

 "N threads have been joined successfully now".

-For the submission, you should output all of these results into part1-ouput.txt; Please test
+For the submission, you should output all of these results into part1-ouput.txt (but not status.txt);

-on two cases, nthreads is 5 and 50.
+Please test on two cases, nthreads is 5 and 20.

-Now you are going to simulate the whole philosopher problem.
+Now you are going to solve the philosopher problem with pthread's mutex APIs.